SuppliedOrange/how2mysql/LongBoringGuide/howToSQL.md

 Not really, this is just the basics.
 There's some advanced stuff that we'll only need for computer exams so yeah you can just read the textbook cuz its easier.

-Also https://www.w3schools.com/sql/ has most SQL functions and helped me quite a bit.
+Also https://www.w3schools.com/sql/ has most SQL functions and has helped me quite a bit.